fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseCopy.md

 ```

 ### -Database
-Specifies an object that represents the source ssSDS.
+Specifies an object that represents the source Azure SQL Database.
 This cmdlet gets the copy status of the database that this parameter specifies.

 ```yaml